rgrier104/rails-beach-review-app/README.md

 # Beach Review App

-This app allows users to easily view, create, edit, and delete reviews for different beaches in Oahu.
+This app allows users to review beaches in Hawaii.
+Users can easily create, edit, and delete their own reviews as well as view reviews others have creaded.

 ## Install Instructions